O'Rourke struggles, Castro emerges and Warren avoids trouble in Democratic debate

 “I don’t think we should conduct foreign policy in our bathrobe at 5 o’clock in the morning,” Senator Amy Klobuchar of Minnesota said, alluding to the president’s propensity to tweet from the White House residence early in the morning.

-One of the biggest differentiators among the candidates was their position on healthcare.
+One of the biggest differentiators among the candidates was their positions on healthcare.

 While Democrats have talked constantly for the past year about opposing Trump’s healthcare policies, the debate made obvious that the party is not in agreement about how it should move forward.